stephdavid/js-code-quiz/README.md

 * Start to display the game total

+* Clarification in Friday night class - in the end-screen section the "enter initials and then submit" takes user to the next page.

+* Yes, local storage is expected...

+* As well, a bit of housekeeping - in questions.js replaced what became the duplicate text to its object location - this is one example of refactoring as I go long.
+At some point the redundant anchor tags will be removed.
+It's kinda sad to see code I working so lovingly on, just thrown away.

 ### Code Logic - What are we trying to do

 1. A quiz with a timer